vanngoctan/be-app-vanngoctan/README.md

   }
 }
 ```
-- Back to folder **Server** and run command to install the dependecies
+- Back to folder **server** and run command to install the dependecies
 ```bash
 npm install
 ```